June 29 – July 6, 2018

 Pre-board & check-out at 5pm Friday, June 29, 2018

 In the backyard of Bellingham, Washington sits 172 islands waiting to be discovered.
 With more than 408 miles of rocky and sandy waterfront, the San Juan Islands boast more shoreline than any other county in the nation.
 This area is an important ecosystem with 83 islands in the San Juan Islands being part of the San Juan Wildlife Refuge which offers protection to seabirds, porpoises, sea lions, and approximately 90 Orca whales who are residents of the area.
 Our spectacular scenery and protected waters are truly a boater’s paradise!
-Now you can enjoy this cruising destination with a group of other boaters, including a lead boat complete with a Coast Guard licensed skipper and a marine service technician.
+Now you can enjoy this cruising destination with a group of other boaters, including a lead boat complete with a Coast Guard licensed skipper and a Pacific Northwest focused Naturalist.
 Take all of the stresses out of boating and enjoy nothing but the relaxation and the serenity that the San Juan Islands has to offer!

 Ranked as one of the top 10 island groups in the U.S., people flock from all over the globe to experience the San Juan Island’s natural beauty, historic significance, and rare wildlife.
 Our exclusive flotilla takes you around the San Juan Islands’ 172 islands—many of which are completely secluded and only accessible by private boat.
 Lounge on your yacht’s open-air deck with an evening cocktail, make a stop at Sucia Island for an exhilarating hike, eat fresh crab at Roche Harbor, and spot Orca, bald eagles, and more off the shores of Orcas Island.
 There’s no better way to experience the San Juan Islands than with our flotilla—reserve your spot today.